YashKarthik/Google_-Code_-In_2019/8_spellCHck/README.md

        4)output.txt - file into which the correct statements are printed.

 Please give a more sensible text in check_them.txt for correction, beacause what I gave is nonsense what I gave

+NOTE: SPELLCHECKER IS NOT AN INBUILT MODULE SO YOU GOTTA INSTALL IT SEPARETELY